 LOI form feedback

 We value feedback from our applicants as an important part of improving our work and processes.

 Please use this space to share any feedback you may have regarding the LOI process and our online system.
 To provide feedback anonymously, please take our brief survey here or submit a review on GrantAdvisor.org.

 Staff reviews feedback periodically and makes adjustments to our instructions, processes, and website accordingly.
 Please check our E-Grant System FAQs and General FAQs for updates.

 While the Medina Foundation has made great strides in the past few years to increase the quality and quantity of feedback we solicit, use that feedback to enact changes that benefit both our staff and the nonprofits we serve, and communicate the results of that feedback to our grantee partners, we realize there are still many ways our feedback loops can be improved.
-We have learned a great deal from other foundations who have been working on similar efforts for much longer, and we continue to strengthen our processes for feedback and improvement as we learn.
-The most important thing we have learned so far is to keep an open mind, and to welcome communication from our trusted nonprofit partners at every turn.
+We have learned a great deal from other foundations that have been working on similar efforts for much longer, and we continue to strengthen our processes for feedback and improvement as we learn.
+The most important thing we have learned so far is to keep an open mind and to welcome communication from our trusted nonprofit partners at every turn.

 This blog is an original work of the attributed author and is shared with permission via Foundant Technologies' website for informative purposes only as part of our educational content in the philanthropic sector.
 The views, thoughts, and opinions expressed in this text belong solely to the author and do not necessarily reflect Foundant's stance on this topic.
 If you have questions or comments, please reach out to our team.